rojo-rbx/rbx-dom/docs/xml.md

 <SecurityCapabilities name="Example">768</SecurityCapabilities>
 ```

-The following table maps each bit in the field to a corresponding capability:
+The following table maps each bit in the field to a corresponding capability, bit 0 being the least-significant bit:

 | **Bit Position** | **Capability**       | **Description**                                                                                     |
 |------------------|----------------------|-----------------------------------------------------------------------------------------------------|